number571/go-peer/docs/README.md

 )
 ```

-The name of the function parameters must begin with the prefix 'p' or 'P'.
+The name of the function parameters must begin with the prefix 'p'.
 Also method's object must be equal 'p'.
 The exception of this code style is test files.
 ```go
 func f(pK, pV int) {}
 func (p *sObject) m() {}
 ```

-The name of the global constants, variables, structures, fields, interfaces in the test environment must begin with prefix 't' or 'T'.
+The name of the global constants, variables, structures, fields, interfaces in the test environment must begin with prefix 't' (internal) or 'T' (external).
 ```go
 const (
     tcInternalConst = 1